typst-community/guidelines/src/chapters/style/documentation.typ

 Documentation is placed on special comments using three forward slashes `///` and an optional space.
 These are called doc comments.
-While the leading space is optional, it is encouraged as it makes the documentaiton easier to read.
+While the leading space is optional, it is encouraged, as it makes the documentation easier to read.
-Doc comments may not be interrupted by empty lines, markup, or regular comments.
+Doc comments may not be interrupted by empty lines, markup, or regular comments, i.e. a blokc of documenation must be one continuous sequence of lines starting with three forward slashes `///`.

 #do-dont[
   ```typst